afni/afni_doc/SUMA/Viewer.rst

    :ref:`(link)`<media/collayer.0001.jpg>`

-Turn background planes off by pressing :ref:`b <LC_b>` once
-   Now all you see is "No Color" color on all nodes
+Turn background planes off by pressing :ref:`b <LC_b>` once.
+Now all you see is "No Color" color on all nodes:

 .. figure:: media/collayer.0002.jpg
    :align: center